 “Buyers for sure think about shoveling snow and tending the garden but not getting service contracts to keep mechanical equipment in working order,” says Barton Barrett, who owns a townhouse in the Cobble Hill Historic District.
 “It’s the ongoing but infrequent responsibilities, such as neglecting to check the boiler before turning on your radiators, that can create the most havoc," she says.

 Anosike has to remind brownstone buyers to pay their water bills, which you don’t have to do in a co-op or condo.
 “I’ve had clients call me two months after closing wondering why their water has been shut off,” he says.

 You will need to be proactive about routine home maintenance, primarily for the boiler, furnace, and the plumbing as well as cleaning the gutters and making any roof repairs (or replacing it as needed, typically after 20 years for asphalt shingles, longer for slate).

 Then there’s the matter of painting or otherwise keeping the facade and stoop in good repair.
-And be prepared to shell out bucks on replacing windows for better insulation.
+And be prepared to shell out bucks on replacing windows for better insulation and soundproofing.

-The city also requires you to keep your sidewalk in good condition—and will hold you liable if someone slips on the ice or if a tree root comes up and lifts one of the stones, creating a tripping hazard.
+The city also requires you to keep your sidewalk in good condition—and will hold you liable if someone slips on the ice or if a tree root comes up and lifts part of the sidewalk, creating a tripping hazard.
 (It happens a lot, per Barrett.)

-He’s also had a client who ended up hiring the super from their former co-op, who they knew and trusted, to come once a week to help out.
+Another idea if you’re coming from a co-op or condo and like your super there: Anosike had a client hire the super from their former co-op to come once a week to help out.